 In order to get a Type ID in ERATV you need to:

 1. Submit to the authorising entity (NSA or Agency) a request for the creation of a draft type in ERATV before applying for the authorisation.
-When the Agency is the authorising entity, please use this template (TEM_VEA_092).
+When the Agency is the authorising entity concerned, please use this template (TEM_VEA_092) and send it by email to email@example.com with subject:

-2. When granted access to the draft type provide the technical details directly in ERATV.
+2. You will be informed by email when you have access to the draft type as an auxiliary user.
+At this moment, you can provide the technical details (steps 2 and 3) directly in ERATV.
 The draft type contains the TYPE ID to use in the authorisation application.
 More information about ERATV can be found here.

-3. When your draft type is ready in ERATV print it into a PDF file (or export it to Excel), fill-in this template (TEM_VEA_060) and upload both files into the documentation of your application in the OSS.
+3. When your draft type is ready in ERATV print it into a PDF file (or export it to Excel), fill-in this template (TEM_VEA_060) and upload both files into the documentation of your application in the OSS (folder “Information required for ERATV (18.13) of the library).

 When submitting an application through the OSS, the applicant must provide the concerned EC certificates and EC declarations through the OSS, taking into account the scope of the application (e.g. in case of new authorisation, only the EC certificates and EC declarations of Interoperability Constituents impacted by the change need to be submitted).
 Before submitting the application, the applicant must ensure that all the EC certificates and EC declarations are uploaded in ERADIS.